iotaledger/iota.py/docs/tutorials.rst

 The example scripts displayed here can also be found under ``examples/tutorials/`` directory in the repository.
 Run them in a Python environment that has PyOTA installed.
-See :ref:`Install PyOTA` for more info.
+See :ref:`README:Install PyOTA` for more info.

 If you feel that something is missing or not clear, please post your questions and suggestions in the `PyOTA Bug Tracker`_.